This breed is called the Gos d’Atura Catala in native Catalan and Pastor Catalan in Spanish, both of which roughly translate to mean Catalan Sheepdog

 The Catalan Sheepdog is probably not a good choice for casual or inexperienced owners.
 Their active, roaming minds and boundless reserves of energy require an owner who knows how to deal with a breed of this kind.
 A large house with a big yard is also recommended.

 The Catalan Sheepdog will need about three cups of high-quality dog food every day.
 The exact amount should be based on the dog’s size, age, and activity level.
+As with any dog prone to dental health issues, always feed your Catalan Sheepdog a dry, kibble dog food.

 Maintenance and Grooming